United States Senate Youth Program

 - Special skills and talents;

-- Brief descriptions of leadership roles and accomplishments.
+- Brief bulleted descriptions of leadership roles and accomplishments.

-- Press paragraph that describes student's other leadership positions (not position used to qualify for USSYP), academic honors, community service, school and extracurricular activities, and future plans for college and career.
+- Press paragraph describing student's other leadership positions (not used to qualify for USSYP), academic honors, community service, school and extracurricular activities, and future college and career plans.
 Paragraph should use third person and be no longer than 600 characters (may be used for media purposes).

 - Letters should be on letterhead with recommender’s name, title, and signature.
-Information about student's specific abilities, qualities and accomplishments as well as evidence of leadership and motivation should be included in the recommendation letter.
-Recommendation letters may be emailed directly to USSYP@doe.nj.gov, if the recommender prefers.
+Information about student's specific abilities, qualities, and accomplishments and evidence of leadership and motivation should be included in the recommendation letter.
+Recommendation letters may be emailed directly to USSYP@doe.nj.gov no later than October 14th, 2024, if the recommender prefers.

 Additional Information